reactjs/react-transition-group/README.md

 In order for it to apply transitions to its children, the `CSSTransitionGroup` must already be mounted in the DOM or the prop `transitionAppear` must be set to `true`.

 The example below would **not** work, because the `CSSTransitionGroup` is being mounted along with the new item, instead of the new item being mounted within it.
-Compare this to the [Getting Started](#getting-started) section above to see the difference.

 ```javascript
 render() {